Sebastián Keitel: TV career

 In 2012 and 2013, Keitel served as host and trainer for the Chilean reality show Mundos Opuestos (Opposite Worlds) from Canal 13.

 In 2013, Keitel served as a judge for the Chilean talent show Salta Si Puedes (Jump If You Can) from Chilevisión.

 Personal life

-He was married to a former Chilean sprinter, Lisette Rondón.
-Their son, Sebastián Keitel Rondón, is also a promising athlete.
-Elisa Keitel Rondón, Olimpia Keitel Ossa and Ema Keitel Ossa.
+He was married to former Chilean sprinter, Lisette Rondón.
+Their son, Sebastián, is also a promising athlete.

-Keitel is a practicing Roman Catholic, has German, Italian, Swedish and Danish ancestry.
+Keitel, a practicing Roman Catholic, has German, Italian, Swedish and Danish ancestry.